joshski/slimline/README.md

 ...or just one expectation:

 ```
-> slim "Votes are aggregated"
+> slim "Votes are tallied"

 Polls

 When visitors vote on a poll:
-✓ Votes are aggregated
+✓ Votes are tallied

 Passed: 1 feature, 1 scenario, 1 expectation
 ```